elisboa/linux-time-machine.sh/README.md

 A very, very simple and buggy time machine for Linux written in shell script that uses cron and git.
 This application is used to version your entire home directory using days as branches and minutely commits.

 All you have to do is run manually:
-0. alias tmgit='git --git-dir $HOME/.dotfiles/.git' --work-tree $HOME
-1. tmgit-create-branch.sh
-2. tmgit-commit-branch.sh
+./tmgit.sh

-If you must, you should edit your crontab to add them, so you would have them run automatically:
+If you must, you should edit your crontab to add the script, so you can run it automatically:
 ```
-** ** ** ** ** HISTFILE="" /home/elisboa/.scripts/dgit-create-branch.sh >> /tmp/tmgit-create-branch.sh.log
-** ** ** ** ** HISTFILE="" /home/elisboa/.scripts/dgit-commit-branch.sh >> /tmp/tmgit-commit-branch.sh.log
+** ** ** ** ** HISTFILE="" /home/elisboa/.scripts/tmgit.sh >> /tmp/tmgit.sh.log 2>&1
 ```

-You must manually add files or folders to you tmgit repository:
+You must manually (and forcibly) add files or folders to you tmgit repository:
 ```
 tmgit add -f $HOME/my_file
 tmgit add -f $HOME/my_folder